mui/material-ui/docs/data/material/migration/migration-v5/migration-v5.md

 Expect updates as new breaking changes are introduced.
 :::

+### UMD bundle was removed

 <!-- #default-branch-switch -->

-- Material UI no longer provides UMD bundle.
-Please refer to the [docs](https://next.mui.com/material-ui/getting-started/installation/#cdn) for alternatives.
+The UMD bundle is no longer provided.
+This was replaced in favor of [ESM CDNs](https://esm.sh/).
+Please refer to the [CDN docs](https://next.mui.com/material-ui/getting-started/installation/#cdn) for alternatives.